lawsocsg/lawsoc-clinic-manual/docs/property.md

 purchase a resale flat.

-You are advised to check the HDB InfoWEB for the most updated eligibility conditions for HDB concessionary loans.
-[136]_
+You are advised to check the HDB InfoWEB for the most updated eligibility conditions for HDB concessionary loans.[^23]

 **What are my options if I want to buy a HDB flat but am still part of a nuclear family due to my having been adopted?**